Lau-bit/Train-data-app/README.md

 <li>No hard coded onclick -listeners.
 <li>Project is done individually
 </ul>
-The User can select a trainstation and get current timetable info regarding that station The page is made easy to use and well readable while not looking too plain All of the HSL area stations are available for finding data However, there's no custom search string
+<ul><li>The User can select a trainstation and get current timetable info regarding that station
+<li>The page is made easy to use and well readable while not looking too plain
+<li>All of the HSL area stations are available for finding data
+<li>However, there's no custom search string

 The application works as intended with no noticeable errors, and could really be used for travel if needed.